The Spider's Thread: Sources of inspiration

 Akutagawa was known for piecing together many different sources for many of his stories, and "The Spider's Thread" is no exception.
 He read Fyodor Dostoevsky's The Brothers Karamazov in English translation sometime between 1917 and 1918, and the story of "The Spider's Thread" is a retelling of a very short fable from the novel known as the Fable of the Onion, where an evil woman who had done no good at all in her life is sent to hell, but her guardian angel points out to God that she had in fact done one good deed in her life: she once gave an onion to a beggar.
-So God told the angel to take that onion and use it to pull her out of hell.
-The angel very nearly managed to pull her out, but when other sinners began to hold on to her so they could also be pulled out, she kicked at them, saying that the onion was hers and she was the one getting pulled out, not them.
-At that moment, the onion broke and the woman fell back into hell, where she remains.
+So God tells the angel to take that onion and use it to pull her out of hell.
+The angel very nearly manages to pull her out, but when other sinners begin to hold on to her so they can also be pulled out, she kicks at them, saying that the onion is hers and she is the one getting pulled out, not them.
+At that moment, the onion breaks and the woman falls back into hell, where she remains.

 Another inspiration for Akutagawa appears to be from a story of the same name found in Karma: A Story of Early Buddhism, an anthology of five Buddhist parables published in Tokyo in 1895.
 He took from here the character of Kandata, who is also an evil robber reborn in a Buddhist hell until his bad karma expires.
 Here, however, Kandata does not have a path to immediately leave hell but instead is told that any good deeds he may have done such as sparing the spider, would return to help him rise again.